Robert Glenister: Career

 Glenister made his television debut in the BBC sitcom Sink or Swim, which ran from 1980 until 1982.
 He has also appeared in shows such as Soldier Soldier, Only Fools and Horses (as Myles the millionaire garden centre owner and chairman of the SWANS committee), A Touch of Frost and Inspector George Gently as well as several films.

 He had a starring role in the BBC drama Hustle as Ash Morgan, a high-level con-man who has to convincingly play various roles or characters to pull off a con and lure a 'mark'.
 He is the only actor who has appeared in every episode of the series.
 He has also had regular starring roles in the BBC drama Spooks and appeared in Spartacus.
 He appeared as an Irish-American mob boss in Ben Affleck's crime drama Live by Night, which was released in December 2016.
 He has been cast twice in Doctor Who, playing Salateen in The Caves of Androzani (1984) (opposite his Sink or Swim co-star Peter Davison) and Thomas Edison in "Nikola Tesla's Night of Terror" (2020).

 In June 2022 he appeared as Detective Inspector Salisbury in Sherwood, a BBC serial written by James Graham.
-In 2024, he plays Tony, a cab driver in the Channel 5 thriller series The Night Caller.
+In 2024, he played Tony, a cab driver in the Channel 5 thriller series The Night Caller.